lambdaclass/concrete/ROADMAP.md

 rewrite; production entry points remain runnable and LLVM output is byte-stable unless the task records and gates an intentional delta.

+These tasks execute the compiler-code half of R-0447's repository contract.
+Move a module only when its semantic owner and typed boundary are established;
+in the same slice, update the generated import graph and remove the corresponding baseline exception.
+The target ownership is frontend/resolve/check/typed Core/ mono/SSA/backend, with shared Semantics owning operation meaning, Proof/Evidence consuming typed artifacts, Report rendering rather than deriving facts, and Driver orchestrating rather than becoming a second pipeline.
+Do not precede these migrations with a path-only `Concrete/` reshuffle.

 ### Task R-0114

 **Objective:** Introduce stable semantic identities at definition boundaries.